Installing an SSL Certificate for Citrix App Layering – Enterprise Layering Management

 Next, I used WinSCP to download the two files created, as shown in Figure 4.

 I used the CSR file to request my SSL certificate from DigiCert.

 Using Notepad++, I opened the CRT and KEY files and created a new blank unidesk_labaddomain_com.pem file.
-I then copied the contents of the KEY file first into the PEM file and then added the CRT file to the bottom of the PEM file as shown in Figure 6.
+I then copied the KEY file contents first into the PEM file and then added the CRT file to the bottom of the PEM file, as shown in Figure 6.

 Click Upload as shown in Figure 8.

 Verify the Uploaded Certificate information is correct.
-If it is, click Save as shown in Figure 10.
-If the information is not correct, you may need to either recreate the PEM file or receive a new SSL certificate.
+If it is, click Save, as shown in Figure 10.
+If the information is not correct, you may need to recreate the PEM file or receive a new SSL certificate.

 Notice there are no SSL certificate errors even though the PEM file did not contain any Intermediate or Root certificate information.

-I want to give a shout out to Kyle at DigiCert support for all the time he spent with me on working through this process.
+I want to give a shout-out to Kyle at DigiCert support for all the time he spent with me working through this process.